 Subchapter V Business Restructurings

 While Chapter 11 can provide extraordinary relief in terms of reducing debt and increasing cash flow, the costs and burdens have traditionally been prohibitive for smaller businesses.
 That changed with the Small Business Reorganization Act (SBRA) that went into effect in 2020.
-The SBRA created a new streamlined version of Chapter 11 called Subchapter V (sometimes written as Subchapter 5).
+The SBRA created a new streamlined version of Chapter 11 called Subchapter V (or Subchapter 5) for companies with debts below a certain threshold.

 Individuals who are engaged in business or commercial activities are also eligible for Subchapter V relief.
 The benefits can be substantial for a business owner who has guaranteed company debts or used home equity to finance a business.